Cancer, Earthquakes, and Other Misfortunes

 - No upfront cost.
 The dana bowl will be available on the course page, and on completion, I will request dana commensurate with the value you have received, payable to me or to a cause of your choosing.

-- You’ll receive a Zoom link and a password for the Practice Lab page; please do not share this.
+- On registration, you’ll receive a Zoom link and a password for the Practice Lab page; please do not share this.
 Audio links and transcripts will be provided after each call.